idaholab/moose/modules/fluid_properties/doc/content/utils/FluidPropertiesUtils.md

 The functions should compute both their return value and the derivatives of their value with regards to both variables using references.

-The routine will **not** error if a NaN is encountered or if the maximum number of iterations is exceeded.
+The routine will +not+ error if a NaN is encountered or if the maximum number of iterations is exceeded.
 Instead, a `converged` boolean will be set to false, and the routine will return the last valid estimates of $x$ and $y$.
 It is the responsibility of the user to handle this unconverged output.

-## Brent method solver
+## Brent's method solver

-The Brent method is used to find roots of a general function.
+Brent's method may be used to find roots of a general function.
 It was adapted from `Numerical Recipes in C++`.

-More information may be found [here](https://en.wikipedia.org/wiki/Brent%27s_method)
+More information may be found [here](https://en.wikipedia.org/wiki/Brent%27s_method).